pkj8282/Roblox-Studio-Claude-AI-Module_Claude/README.md

 Please note that the original was designed in Korean.

 # Purpose of Creation
-I'm a first-year middle school student in Korea, and I'm interested in AI and programming.
+I'm a second-year middle school student in Korea, and I'm interested in AI and programming.
 Driven by the determination to "dedicate myself to MIT," I created these rules to study how a single rule can influence the internal systems of AI.

 # Tutorial
 Add or modify the access section to ensure only the necessary access.